What is a template setup?

-A template setup is when the HubSpot Migrations Team recreates your existing website style and builds a set of Blog / Landing Page templates that closely resemble your website within the HubSpot platform.
+A template setup is when the HubSpot Migrations team recreates your existing website style and builds a set of blog and landing page templates that closely resemble your website within the HubSpot platform.

-Once the Template Setup is complete, you will have a blog template and several page layouts that you may use inside the HubSpot Content Optimization System (COS).
-This includes:
+Once your template setup is complete, you will have a blog template and several page layouts that you may use in HubSpot, including:

 404 & 500